xavier-joao/xavier-joao/README.md

 <p align="left">

-  🔧 Some of the tools I use: <strong>VSCode, Visual Studio, Figma, Trello, Git, Notion, Swagger, Postman and Github.</strong>
+  🔧 Some of the tools I use: <strong>VSCode, Visual Studio, Figma, Trello, Git, Notion, Swagger, Colaboratory, Drive, Postman and Github.</strong>

 </p>